tommasocarraro-sony/recsys-agent/README.md

 ## Prerequisites

-You should have Python, Docker, and Conda installed.
+You should have Docker and Conda installed.
 You must have an OpenAI subscription as this application needs an OpenAI API key.

 ## Installation instructions